Best Community Colleges in West Virginia

 West Virginia Northern Community College rates as one of the best West Virginia community colleges for several reasons.
 It has a diverse degree catalog, affordable tuition and strong student success measures.

 More than 70 degree and certificate programs are offered at WVNCC.
 These include specialized programs that are designed for transfer students who want to earn their general education classes at a less expensive community college before moving on to a four-year school.
+The school has nine programs of study including business, healthcare professions and criminal justice.
 WVNCC says it has some of the lowest tuition rates in the state.
 It offers reduced rates to students from neighboring Ohio and Pennsylvania counties.

 WVNCC has campuses in Wheeling, Weirton and New Martinsville.
-It is also one of the best colleges in West Virginia for online degrees, with a number of fully online degree programs.
+It is also one of the best colleges in West Virginia for online degree programs, with a number of fully online degree programs.

 Blue Ridge Community and Technical College (Martinsburg)